-Journal Article analysis article in blackboard 5 Sept.
-Meet in seminar room 3001 in the library Thinking about history and thinking about sources Presentation by George D. Oberle III, History Librarian University Libraries Arnold, chapters 1-7 12 Sept.
-A Personal View of Slavery Douglass, all; Sprague and Parker, pages 7 - 70 (Twenty Years A slave film) 19 Sept.
-Slavery, escape, and the evolution of the Underground Railroad Borgewich, Chapters 3 and 4, Sprague and Parker, pages 71 - 165 26 Sept.
-The evolution of the Underground Railroad Bordewich, Chapters 5 - 8, Turabian, pp. 48-70 Selecting a topic and setting goals for your paper: In class discussion and collaboration 3 Oct.
-Visit to the Library of Congress on Friday October 6 Room 139B in the Jefferson Building, October 6, 2017, 11:00-1:00pm.
-10 Oct.
-No Class Columbus Day 17 Oct.
-Essay discussion in class: Prepare a 2 - 3 page essay explaining your ideas and arguments for your final research paper.
+Journal Article analysis article in blackboard Question: How does Preston's description of the Underground Railroad differ from Bordewich's description?
+How has the historical view of UGRR evolved?
+LOOK AT SAMPLE PAPER TOPICS DOCUMENT IN BLACKBOARD 5 Sept.
+A Personal View of Slavery Douglass, all; Brown Chapters 1-7 Think about a tentative topic for your paper (A list of suggested ideas is on blackboard) Question: What are the most important challenges faced by the enslaved?
+As an enslaved person how would you cope with enslavement?
+12 Sept.
+Enslavement, escape, and the evolution of the Underground Railroad Bordewich, Chapters 3 and 4, Brown Chapters 8-14 19 Sept.
+The evolution of the Underground Railroad Bordewich, Chapters 5 - 8, Turabian, pp. 48-70 Selecting a topic and setting goals for your paper: In class discussion and collaboration 26 Sept.
+Thinking about history and thinking about sources Presentation by George D. Oberle III, History Librarian University Libraries Library assignment Essay discussion in class: Prepare a 2-3-page essay explaining your ideas and arguments for your final research paper.
 You should indicate why you think this idea is important and how you expect to discuss it in your final paper.
 This paper should include at least 3 footnotes in proper form.
-Turabian, pp. 70-81, 133-282 24 Oct.
+Turabian, pp. 70-81, 133-282 10 Oct.
+No Class Columbus Day 17 Oct.
+Visit to the National Museum of African American History and Culture-review assignment of "Slavery to Freedom" exhibition 24 Oct.
 William Still and the Underground Railroad Still, all 31 Oct.
 Outline Discussion -individual conversations with the professor 7 Nov.
 Harriet Tubman Larson, Introduction thru chapter 9 14 Nov.
-Draft of paper to bring to class for discussion 21 Nov.
-Return of draft and individual discussion with professor 28 Nov.
-In class poster presentations of draft papers 5 Dec.
-Research and writing 12 Dec.
-Final paper due
+Research and writing 21 Nov.
+Draft of paper to bring to class for discussion 28 Nov.
+Research and writing 5 Dec.
+Turn in final paper